How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Timeline: Same day to 2 working days

-Cost: Free (included in student fees)
+Cost: Free or minimal fee (often included in student fees)

 Pros:

-- Free for students
+- Free or low cost for students

 - Understanding of academic timelines